Students from Jodie Wentworth's Grade 4-5 Class at Hillcrest Elementary spread some cheer by visiting with seniors at Bastion Place recently.

 Our Mission is to engage all students in meaningful and relevant learning experiences that develop their knowledge, skills, attitudes, creativity and the pursuit of personal success.

-The school district has a couple of properties for sale.
-These include: REQUEST FOR PROPOSALS SCHOOL DISTRICT PROPERTIES FOR SALE Site Description 1.
-North Broadview RFP 13-06 The 2.98 acre (1.206 ha) Property located at 4480 30th Street North
+The school district has a property for sale.
+REQUEST FOR PROPOSALS Site Description 1.
+North Canoe Annex RFP 13-07 The +1.0 acre (.405 ha) Property located at 6540 50th Street North East known as the North Canoe Annex is currently zoned is P-3 (Ins

 E.R.A.S.E.
 Bullying Website